kalyan0996/Amazon-Clone/README.md

 Ignore browser certificate warning.

+If you're connecting from your local machine to the EC2 instance rather than a browser running on the server itself, add `--address 0.0.0.0` to the port-forward command and open `https://YOUR_PUBLIC_IP:8080` instead — just make sure port 8080 is allowed in the EC2 security group.

 ---

-# Step 16 : Get ArgoCD Password
+# Step 18 : Get ArgoCD Password

 Username